dgaydukov/cert-spring5/spring5.md

 ```

 We can have nested application contexts. `GenericApplicationContext` have `setParent` method, where you can pass parent context.
 And you can get all beans in child context from parent context.

+###### BFPP, BPP, ApplicationListener
+If you want to implement some custom logic during app lifecycle

 #### Miscellaneous